KianSharifan/EventTicketManagment/README.md

 A backend platform for managing events, ticket reservations, payments, and check-in — built with **ASP.NET Core Web API**, **MongoDB**, **Redis**, and **RabbitMQ**.

-This is the first implementation of the project (a second version in Python/FastAPI is planned later).
-The .NET stack was chosen first for faster iteration on the MongoDB/Redis/RabbitMQ-heavy parts.

 ---

 ## Table of Contents